Skip to main content

 The platform charges on source video length, not on the clips you use.
 Upload a 30-minute VOD, lose 30 credits, whether you download 1 clip or 15.
 This is buried in their docs and it matters because:

-- Stream 3 times per week, and you're out of credits before month-end.
+• Stream 3 times per week, and you are out of credits before month-end.

 The real cost for an active streamer

-A Twitch streamer who streams 15 to 20 hours per month needs the Business plan, which ranges from 60 to 145 dollars per month depending on the hours tier.
+A Twitch streamer who streams 15 to 20 hours per month needs the Business plan, which ranges from 60 to 145 dollars per month depending on the hours tier, per the official pricing page.

-Translation: real cost for an active streamer is 60 to 90 dollars per month, not the $29 sticker price most comparison articles show.
-At that price, you're entitled to expect the AI to find your best moments.
+Translation: real cost for an active streamer is closer to 60 to 90 dollars per month, not the $29 sticker price most comparison articles show.
+At that price, you are entitled to expect the AI to find your best moments.
 Which brings us to the gaming test.

 Honest test: Opus Clip on gaming content

-I uploaded 8 Twitch VODs to the platform (Pro plan) between January and March 2026.
+I ran several Twitch VODs through the platform on the Pro plan over a few weeks.
 Three games tested: Valorant, League of Legends, Fortnite.
-Plus 2 Just Chatting sessions.
+Plus a couple of Just Chatting sessions.

 Results on FPS and action games